-ThirdParty Component: The source of component.
+ThirdParty Component: The original implementation of the component.
 It could be the third-party component, such as Ant Design library.
+This ThirdParty Component is left unchanged.

-Composite Component: It is composed of multiple basic components.
+A10 Composite Component: A construct for aggregating and organizing multiple A10 Basic Widgets as a single unit.

 Characteristics of a A10Widget